matwerber1/serverless-airflow-on-aws-fargate/README.md

 I don't have everything working yet...

+# Help wanted

+I am brand new to Airflow.
+My first task is just to the containers running... after that, I need to learn how to configure Airflow and get the container tasks talking to one another.
+Help is welcome :)

 # Status

 1. Webserver task running and can connect via Fargate IP and ALB